kodaka/jekyll_tiny_tag/README.md

 # Jekyll Tiny Tag

-Generate each tag-page and use tag-information for [Jekyll](https://jekyllrb.com)
+[Jekyll](https://jekyllrb.com) Plugin to generate each tag-page and use tag-information

 ## Features